isomerpages/moe-yishuninnovajc/_our-stories/Voices of YI/Class of 2024 Yuen Li Ying.md

 where she gained a deeper appreciation for the possibilities in technology.</p>
 <p>She also took full advantage of opportunities provided by the college,
-participating in programmes like the Pre-U Seminar and the Work Experience Programme (WEP), which enhanced her communication, collaboration (edited this to better reflect e21CC) and professional skills.
-At the Pre-U Seminar, Li Ying collaborated with peers from other junior colleges and even led a subcommittee, &nbsp;an experience that enhanced her confidence and ability to articulate ideas effectively. .
+participating in programmes like the Pre-U Seminar and the Work Experience Programme (WEP), which enhanced her communication, collaboration and professional skills.
+At the Pre-U Seminar, Li Ying collaborated with peers from other junior colleges and even led a subcommittee, &nbsp;an experience that enhanced her confidence and ability to articulate ideas effectively.
 Her work experience at CT Art Creation, a playground design and equipment provider, was just as eye-opening.
-She developed &nbsp;an Excel tracking system to streamline their processes, &nbsp;gaining valuable exposure to problem-solving in a real-world problem setting.</p>
+She developed an Excel tracking system to streamline their processes, gaining valuable exposure to problem-solving in a real-world problem setting.</p>
 <p>Reflecting on her journey, Li Ying takes pride not only in her academic
-achievements but also in her personal growth, made possible by the steadfast support of those around her. ,</p>
+achievements but also in her personal growth, made possible by the steadfast support of those around her.</p>
 <p>Her advice to juniors? <em>“Don’t give up.
 Even if you start late or feel unsure, keep your end goal in sight and do not forget why you started.
 Have the determination and courage to pursue excellence.
 Aim for the moon, so that even when you fall, you might land among the stars!”</em>
 </p>
 <p>Li Ying leaves college not only as a scholar, but as a changemaker — resilient,
-reflective, and ready for &nbsp;future challenges.
+reflective, and ready for future challenges.
 We wish her all the very best.</p>
 <p></p>